nayak-rakesh/go-tutorial/2-control_statements/1_control_statements.md

 ```
 **output:**`i is equal to 2, 3 or 4`
 #### Continue and Break Statement
-`continue` statement is used to skip itarations based on conditions and `break` statement is used to  break out of the loop.
+`continue` statement is used to skip iterations based on conditions and `break` statement is used to  break out of the loop.
 ```go
 for i := 0; i <= 10; i++ {
     if i == 5 {